codieorberson/samplePictures/README.md

     <img src="https://raw.githubusercontent.com/codieorberson/samplePictures/master/readme_pics/palm0.75012501246309656.jpg" width="150" height="150">
  </p>

  7. When finished taking approximately 35-40 pictures of each gesture, hit ESC to exit the system.

-Thank you very much!
+ 8. Then hit the windows key and type `\\slate\CLASS\CSC-450\001\_Shared` .
+Please put your new fist images in the fist folder and palm images in the palm folder.
+Thank you!